RasimSadikoglu/ZoomHelper/README.md

 ---
 ## Future Plans
-* Calendar like GUI
+* Calendar like GUI ✔
-* Delete meetings via GUI
+* Delete meetings via GUI ✔
+* Good looking UI
 * Add non-repetitive meetings
 * Support for other meeting apps
 * Auto-open when the meeting is close without any click.
 (It will run in the background, will constantly check the time)